jeanthom/Otter-Iron-PRO-BOM/README.md

 ### Programming

-An SWD programmer is necessary to program the onboard STM32, I'd recommend the ever-present $2 ST-Link clones.
-In addition to the programmer, instead of soldering wires directly to the PCB, [a TagConnect clone](https://oshpark.com/shared_projects/iu92RM5z) could come in handy...
+~~An SWD programmer is necessary to program the onboard STM32, I'd recommend the ever-present $2 ST-Link clones.
+In addition to the programmer, instead of soldering wires directly to the PCB, [a TagConnect clone](https://oshpark.com/shared_projects/iu92RM5z) could come in handy...~~

+The microcontroller used in Otter Iron PRO has a built-in USB DFU bootloader.
+That means you don't need an external programmer to flash a firmware.